 5.4.1 Description

 The various ways of transportation (e.g., walking, motor vehicle, non-motor vehicle) and the dense buildings make the traffic condition complicated.
-Typically, traffic accidents happen at the crossroads since the pedestrians or vehicles suddenly rush to the road from the invisible place (e.g., behind the high buildings, behind the tall trees), which cause an urgent need from the intelligent transportation system (ITS) to monitor the real-time road status for all days, thus the ITS management platform can provide timely driving warning or assistant driving information to vehicles.
+Typically, traffic accidents often happen at the crossroads since the pedestrians or vehicles suddenly rush to the road from the invisible place (e.g., behind the high buildings, behind the tall trees), which cause an urgent need from the intelligent transportation system (ITS) to monitor the real-time road status for all days, thus the ITS management platform can provide timely driving warning or assistant driving information to vehicles.

 The road status includes VRU(Vulnerable road user) information (e.g. VRU location, VRU moving direction, VRU moving speed, etc.), abnormal vehicle behavior, road obstacles and road condition.